 The Commission primarily justified its proposal based on the impact of the coronavirus pandemic: the pandemic has tied up a lot of resources, making it almost impossible to implement the necessary measures quickly.

-However, the current impact of the MDR on the medtech market is also likely to play a role.
+However, the impact of the MDR on the medtech market is also likely to play a role.
 The aim is to avoid the kind of device culling caused by the MDR with in vitro diagnostic medical devices.
 Various actors have been sounding the alarm for months already.

 The Commission also recognized the urgency of the situation in its proposal:

 The IVDR will apply from May 26, 2022.
 The new regulations in the IVDR do not change this fact.
 However, a significant number of IVD manufacturers will now be given more time to demonstrate their device's conformity.
 Given the current shortage of notified bodies for the IVDR and the generally fraught situation due to the coronavirus pandemic, this should be a big relief for a lot of manufacturers – and help keep important IVDs on the market.
+In addition, unnecessary disposal of safe devices is now prevented.
+For medical laboratories, too, some requirements now apply with a time delay.
+Nevertheless, they must also meet the basic safety and performance requirements for in-house devices and lab-developed tests.